Robert Burns Junior: Education and career

 The Prime Minister was induced to offer him a position in the Stamp Office in the Strand, London, then part of the Treasury, where he worked for twenty-seven years without receiving any promotion.
 Robert retired in 1833 aged only forty-six and moved to live in Dumfries on a small pension, where he died in 1857.
 Dated 16 August 1832, a letter from the Treasury Chambers was printed in the 1859 Illustrated London News, showing that because of ".. the great literary talents" of his father, the Commissioners of Stamps at Somerset House placed him on the superannuation list at the allowance of £120 per annum'.

 Robert was less than grateful for Sir James Shaw's help in advising Henry Addington, the Prime Minister, to appoint him to the Stamp Office.
 This was revealed in a letter to Dr. Maxwell, his father's physician, where he stated that "Indeed I cannot help being indignant at being set at his table to be gazed at by a set of worshipping sycophants as his protege, dependant upon his bounty; and having my ears eternally tortured with oblique insinuations of the great obligations I owe him."
 Shaw was a nephew of Robert's uncle, Gilbert Burns, through his wife Jean Breckenridge.

 Robert added to his income by teaching mathematics and classics whilst living in London and in Dumfries.

 Robert Junior fell into debt and was advised to retire early because of his marital situation and because of his repeated gambling debts.
-His mother used the repaid loan of £220 7s 6d that her husband had originally made to Gilbert to pay off Robert Junior's outstanding gambling debts, so that he would not be jailed as well as losing his job with no pension.<ref name="petyfe"/Westwood (1996), p.107 Robert Junior however was not 'cured' of his addiction and by 20 July 1832 his superiors became aware of the situation and he was prematurely retired.
+His mother used the repaid loan of £220 7s 6d that her husband had originally made to Gilbert to pay off Robert Junior's outstanding gambling debts, so that he would not be jailed as well as losing his job with no pension.<ref name="petyfe"/ Robert Junior however was not 'cured' of his addiction and by 20 July 1832 his superiors became aware of the situation and he was prematurely retired.
 Gilbert had written to Jean Armour Burns's lawyer in 1820 saying "Mrs Burns informed me some time ago that her son Robert had been very imprudently engaged in some speculations (the nature of which I am not informed of) which had brought him into embarrassed circumstances, and that she had from time to time sent him supplies of money as she could spare."

 It seems, as hinted to in his obituary in the Dumfries Courier, that Robert Junior was never suited to the work of a public office and a life in academia would have been better suited to his temperament.